From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

-{\it Small-world network.} We also tested the reduction in a more demanding setting: a Watts–Strogatz small-world network \cite{watts1998collective} with the time-delayed coupling function $F_{jk}\left(\phi_{k}(t-\tau)-\phi_{j}(t)\right)=A_{jk}\sin\left(\phi_{k}(t-\tau)-\phi_{j}(t)\right),$ where $A_{jk}=N a_{jk}/\kappa_j$, $\kappa_j$ is the degree of node $j$, and $a_{jk}$ form the adjacency matrix shown in Fig.~\ref{fig:ReW0eq0}(a).
-This network supports twisted states \cite{acebron,laing2016travelling}, i.e., partially synchronous patterns in which the phases wind nontrivially around the circle and form nonuniform spatial profiles.
-Figure~\ref {fig:ReW0eq0} shows that the second-order reduced model reproduces these inhomogeneous twisted states with high accuracy, both in the time series of the order parameter and in the instantaneous phase and phase-density profiles, while also matching the coexistence statistics of twisted and more synchronized regimes obtained from the full delayed system.
-In contrast, the first-order reduction yields noticeably different statistics and distorted twisted-state profiles, underscoring again that delay-induced inertial and triadic terms are essential for capturing the collective dynamics in complex network topologies.
+{\it Small-world network.} {We also tested a Watts--Strogatz network \cite{watts1998collective} with $F_{jk}=A_{jk}\sin(\phi_k(t-\tau)-\phi_j(t))$, where $A_{jk}=Na_{jk}/\kappa_j$ and $a_{jk}$ is the randomly rewired adjacency matrix in Fig.~\ref{fig:ReW0eq0}(a).
+This provides an explicit test on a heterogeneous random network. } This network supports twisted states \cite{acebron,laing2016travelling}, i.e., partially synchronous patterns in which the phases wind nontrivially around the circle and form nonuniform spatial profiles.
+Figure~\ref{fig:ReW0eq0} shows that the second-order model reproduces the delayed system’s twisted-state statistics, order-parameter dynamics, phase snapshots, and phase-density profiles, whereas the first-order reduction gives distorted statistics and profiles.